 Mental health issues can affect anyone and everyone.
 Things like stress, anxiety, loneliness, isolation, depression, low self-esteem and beyond can impact our daily lives.
 Dogs can really help with mental health, though.
 Of course there are certified service and support animals, but a dog doesn't need to have a certification to be helpful.
 And while they aren't a substitute for professional help, they can aid in various ways:

 Loneliness and isolation are two contributors to feeling down, depressed and alone.
 Companionship is one great way to combat these feelings and dogs are one of the best companions out there.
 Especially because it's not always easy to socialize with people when you're affected by such feelings.
+Dogs are pack animals, so they naturally and instinctively want to spend time with you.
+They will even follow you into the bathroom, so you'll never really be alone with a dog.
 Studies have shown that spending time with your dog can have similar effects and benefits as hanging out with your friends or family.
 Interacting with dogs raises levels of oxytocin and dopamine, which are neurotransmitters that promote positive emotions and bonding.

 Did You Know?
 People who are chronically lonely are at risk for other physical health issues including higher blood pressure, more inflammation, more sleep disturbances and weaker immune systems.